Rheumatoid Arthritis and Basilar Invagination

 Courageous warriors against Rheumatoid Arthritis

 This is the first in a regular series of profiles in courage.
-RA Warrior will feature the heroic tales of real RA’ers who fight RA every day.
-This is what I asked Woman’s Day to do.
+RA Warrior will feature the heroic tales of real people who fight RA every day.
+This is the story I asked Woman’s Day to tell.
 But, you know what they say, if you want something done right, sometimes you gotta do it yourself.

 Recommended reading: